underpostnet/engine/src/grpc/cyberia/README.md

 ```
 1. Engine (npm run dev)       → gRPC server listens on :50051
-2. Go server (go run main.go) → dials :50051, loads instance, WS on :8080
+2. Go server (go run main.go) → dials :50051, loads instance, WS on :8081
-3. C client (serve-development) → opens browser, connects WS to :8080
+3. C client (serve-development) → opens browser, connects WS to :8081
 ```

-If the Engine is not running or `INSTANCE_CODE` doesn't match a database record, the Go server creates a fallback empty map with auto-generated floors and obstacles.
-Players connect and move as solid colored rectangles.
+If `INSTANCE_CODE` doesn't match a database record, the Engine returns a minimal fallback instance — the Go server starts normally.
+If the Engine is not running, the Go server exits (gRPC is required).

 ### Dev ports summary